CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Variables and operators

-Python is implicitly typed language (i.e. you don’t have to declare variables), case sensitive (i.e. Barcelona and BARCELONA are two different variables) and object-oriented (i.e. everything is an object).
-Help in Python is always available right in the interpreter.
-Type *help()* for interactive help, or *help(object)* for help about object.
-If you want to know how an object works, all you have to do is call *help(\<object\>)* Also useful are *dir()*, which shows you all the object’s methods:
+Python is an implicitly typed language (i.e. you don’t have to declare variables), case sensitive (i.e. Barcelona and BARCELONA are two different variables) and object-oriented (i.e. everything is an object).
+Help in Python is always available within the interpreter.
+Type *help()* for interactive help, or *help(object)* to get help about object.
+If you want to know how an object works, all you have to do is call *help(\<object\>)* Another useful command is *dir()*, which shows you all the object’s methods:

 ```